ChrisCummins/paper-end2end-dl/code/README.md

 $ make clean
 ```

 This does not require sudo privileges.
-The only directory modified outside of this repository is `~/.ipython/kernels`.
+The only directory modified outside of
+this repository is `~/.ipython/kernels`.
+System-wide requirements are not
+removed.